WeblateOrg/weblate/docs/admin/projects.rst

 It's usually a good idea to turn this off for monolingual translations, unless you are using the same IDs across the whole project.

-Default value can be changed by :setting:`DEFAULT_TRANSLATION_PROPAGATION`.
+The default value can be changed by :setting:`DEFAULT_TRANSLATION_PROPAGATION`.

 .. seealso::